ThomasSojan/devopsTechnologyConcepts/DevOps Professional/DevOps CICD/4.Implementation of CICD/Build Automation.md

 * war:war - This goal is responsible to create a .war (Web Archive) file

 * deploy- This goal is responsible to deploy the .war file at pre-defined server.

+## Practical tips

+* Build every time a change is checked in

+* Ensure that the steps of static/dynamic analysis, unit testing, code coverage etc are also included

+* If the build is broken, the development team needs to fix it immediately